maxgfr/typescript-swc-starter/README.md

 # typescript-swc-starter

-A simple node boilerplate made in typescript using swc.
+A simple node boilerplate made in typescript using swc which generates `cjs` and `esm` modules.

 🤖 A version without [`semantic-release`](https://github.com/semantic-release/semantic-release) is available [here](https://github.com/maxgfr/typescript-swc-starter/tree/without-package).

-👾 You can also use a branch which use dotenv [here](https://github.com/maxgfr/typescript-swc-starter/tree/with-dotenv).

-👽 Finally, there is a branch which generate commonjs file [here](https://github.com/maxgfr/typescript-swc-starter/tree/commonjs).

 ## Clone repository and install dependencies